Analysis of chaos and regularity in the open Dicke model: CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL

 This method has been successfully tested in the eigenvalues of the Dicke Hamiltonian~\cite{Bastarrachea2014PSa}, but the implementation becomes computing demanding when the truncation size of the Hamiltonian matrix increases, since two diagonalizations are needed.
 For this reason, an alternative convergence criterion based on the eigenstates of the truncated Hamiltonian matrix was proposed, showing an equivalence with the eigenvalue convergence criterion and using only one diagonalization of the system~\cite{Bastarrachea2014PSb}.

 When extending the eigenvalue convergence criterion to the Dicke Liouvillian, we found it is not applicable.
-We suspect that the complex spectrum of the Dicke Liouvillian is a continuous spectrum, since each diagonalization of the system with a fixed truncation value $n_{\max}$ generates a new set of eigenvalues, which were not present in the previous diagonalization with a smaller truncation value.
-It is well known that for complex non-Hermitian matrices, always there is a set of eigenvalues missed in the complex plane~\cite{Kerner1985}.
+It is well known that for complex non-Hermitian matrices, there is always a set of missing eigenvalues in the complex plane~\cite{Kerner1985}.
+This result implies that there is no natural way to identify corresponding eigenvalues between matrices of different dimensions and Eq.~(\ref{eqn:EigenvalueConvergence}) can not be used.